 Schizophrenic Robert imagines he shoots an Indian.
 Karl Oskar has no respect for his brother.
 Snow scenes portray the Minnesota winter.
 In the spring, Robert and Arvid set out to dig for gold in California.
 Ullmann looks sexy at their parting, her long golden hair down on her shoulders.

 Ulrika tells Kristina she is marrying a Baptist minister.
 She models a fashionable hat, and Kristina tries it on.

 Karl Oskar struggles to pay the postage on mail from Sweden.
 Kristina is hit with an attack of homesickness.
 Karl Oskar consoles her in bed.

 The sound of an ax is heard!
 There are new neighbors fresh from Sweden, religious fanatics unfortunately.
 Karl Oskar shows his newly planted Astrakan apple tree.

 Ulrika brings her husband to meet Kristina.
 Ulrika, with her dimples, curly hair & upbeat personality, is the perfect foil for the serious-minded Kristina.
-Kristina defends Ulrika when the neighbors censure her for becoming a Baptist.
+Kristina defends Ulrika when the neighbors criticize her for becoming a Baptist.

 When Karl Oskar gets an ox, his harvest doubles.
 From his corn field, he espies the returning Robert.
-Robert is crazier than ever.
+Robert is crazier than ever!
 Dream sequences follow in which we learn what happened to Arvid.
 Kristina suspects Arvid's fate when she finds his watch in Robert's bed.
 It is not long before Karl Oskar makes his brother's grave marker.
 Robert dies beside a running stream.